mjbradvica/MediatorBuddy/README.md

 ### Can I only use MediatorBuddy for an API?

-API projects will be fully supported, while Razor Pages and MVC projects will be partially supported on the initial release.
+API, Razor Pages, and MVC will be supported on the initial release.
 There are plans to add support for gRPC and GraphQL at later dates.